Deir el-Balah sarcophagi: Description

-The Hecht Museum also contains sarcophagi from Deir el-Balah.
+The Hecht Museum displays two sarcophagi, one of which it acquired and the other is on loan from the Israel Museum; both were previously part of Moshe Dayan's private collection.

 The cemetery may have been established in the 14th century BCE and was mainly used in the 13th century BCE.
 Its use may have continued into the 12th century BCE.
 During the period the cemetery was in use, the region was controlled by New Kingdom of Egypt.
 The sarcophagi were locally produced and influenced by Egyptian funerary art.
 There was a contemporary settlement nearby.
 Dothan hypothesised that this settlement may have been for the artisans who made the sarcophagi and the cemetery was used by multiple settlements spread over a large area.
 Though the cemetery's southern limit was established, the full extent of the cemetery is uncertain and it may cover an area between 3 and 4 ha.
 Some fifty burials have been identified at the cemetery.

 The practice of using anthropoid sarcophagi for burials began in Egypt and was later adopted by the Philistines.
 The anthropoid sarcophagi found at Deir el-Balah are between 1.6 and 2.0 m tall.
 The main parts of the sarcophagi were typically fired at lower temperatures than the lids, making the former more fragile.
 The main parts of the sarcophagi were formed by coiling clay.
 The lids were decorated with human faces in different styles, some in relief and some more pronounced.
 The most common design at Deir el-Balah includes the shoulders as well as the head, a design previously unknown in the region.